+Approximately 40% of teachers reported that PE teachers were not always aware of medical conditions.
 Schools did not have a medical form specific to PE classes for reporting conditions that may limit a student’s ability to exercise.
-A general health form can be submitted to the school office, but teachers commented that this is not always completed.
-In PE classes, it seems appropriate that a medical form is available to students during their first PE class to address any conditions that may affect their performance and participation.
-The PAR-Q survey is recommended for people over 18 years old as a pre-screening tool before carrying out an exercise program(26,27).
-(28)Although not applicable to younger students, a variation may be useful to firstly describe the risks associated with exercise, but also to educate students on exercise physiology and exercising safely.
+This is important as some children may be graded unfairly based on a lack of understanding of their medical condition, and could even be put into unsafe conditions for their health.
+A general health form was often submitted to the school office, but teachers commented that this is not always completed.
+In PE classes, it seems appropriate that a medical form or health screening tool is available to students during their first PE class to address any conditions that may affect their performance and participation.
+The PAR-Q survey is a validated instrument that is recommended for people aged 15-69 years as a pre-screening tool before carrying out an exercise program(26,27).
+A recent revision (the PAR-Q+) is reported to be targeted for all age groups and currently undergoing validation(28).
+Although the wording is not applicable to younger students, a variation may be useful to firstly describe the risks associated with exercise, but also to educate students on exercise physiology and exercising safely.
 This remains to be implemented, but is another area for consideration for development.
+In the interim, parent completion of the PAR-Q+ may provide useful information for PE teachers.

 Limitations

-Overall, the process of gaining permission to contact schools in BC to obtain information about current practices proved to be time consuming and often difficult.
-The job action that occurred during the 2011-2012 school year affected data collection because nine superintendents did not approve research to be conducted in their districts at this time.
-However, the sample may still be representative of BC, because not all districts declined to participate during the job action, and some districts were contacted and data collected prior to that school year.
-Only nine districts cited the job action as a barrier to participation in this study.
-Nevertheless, the response rate was rather low.
-However, ours is the first survey of this type, and we captured data from 63 PE teachers and 597 students, which paints a clear picture of their perceptions of some of the main issues surrounding physical education and running in schools.
+The low response rates of the school districts and the individual schools limit the generalizability of our findings.
+The process of gaining permission to contact schools in BC to obtain information about current practices was time consuming and was made more difficult by the job action that occurred during the 2011-2012 school year.
+Nine districts cited the job action as a barrier to participation in this study.
+Response rates of schools were also low in school districts that approved the study, which further limits the generalizability of our findings.
+We were unable to ascertain the reason for the low response rate.

-It may be that, because of the young age of some of the children, the reporting was prone to inaccuracies, and might have been more faithfully captured by their parents.
-However, we were interested in the students’ perceptions of their experiences in PE in relation to running classes.
-We believe that the perception from many of these children that the teaching of running classes in school does not include discussion of proper running form or health benefits, with uncertainty as to whether their teachers are aware of pertinent health concerns, and concerns that assessment should be based on individual progress rather than in comparison to their peers, are important issues that could easily be resolved, helping to motivate and inspire children to take up running as a lifelong activity.
+There are inherent risks of bias with survey studies.
+It is possible that responders to the survey are those that are most interested in the subject matter.
+Survey studies are especially challenging in younger age children who may be particularly prone to self-reporting inaccuracies than older children or adults.
+Similarly, while the wording of the student survey was aimed at a young audience, and reviewed by a group of teachers for appropriateness, it is possible that some of the younger children may not have fully understood the questions (we did provide the opportunity for students to skip questions).
+Despite these potential inaccuracies, the students’ perceptions about how running is taught and evaluated in their PE class was important for our understanding.
+The discrepancy in the teacher and student’s responses potentially highlights the need for enhanced discussion about running, its health benefits, and how it is evaluated.
+Clarity around the awareness of pertinent health concerns between students and teachers may also be an important area to address for those who teach PE.

-The majority of responses in this data set were from students in grades seven to nine.
-As such, the level of physical activity among students may be over-estimated because exercise involvement generally declines with age and progression through the school system(20).
-Future research should focus on grades ten to 12 to gain further insight into how student attitudes and motivation change as they age.
+The majority of responses in this data set were from students in grades seven to nine which is another area of potential bias.
+Physical activity declines with age and progression through the school system(20).
+As such, future studies in both younger and older students may lead to further insight into how student attitudes and motivation change as they age.